nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

     </tr>
 </table>

-We received **nearly 450,000 sessions** on this story, which is the best any Look At This story has ever done by a wide margin.
-The closest, ["Plastic Rebirth"](apps.npr.org/lookatthis/posts/plastic/), received just over 300,000 sessions.
+We received **over 450,000 sessions** on this story, which is the best any Look At This story has ever done by a wide margin.
+The closest, ["Plastic Rebirth"](http://apps.npr.org/lookatthis/posts/plastic/), received just over 300,000 sessions.
 With traffic at this scale, we were able to run our tests on a large number of users.
 This also received the highest percentage of mobile users on a custom app that we have ever built.

 ### Completion